 The little brown bat is the only bat found in the interior and south-central Alaska.
 The other bat species are found in the southeast, although not in as large numbers as those of the little brown bat.

-The little brown bat breeds in late fall or winter, and their population is constantly rising during these periods.
-The most common bat found throughout Alaska is the little brown bat, and it inhabits forested areas across the state and occasionally into western parts of Alaska.
+The little brown bat breeds in late fall or winter, and their population constantly rises during these periods.
+The most common bat found throughout Alaska is the little brown bat, inhabiting forested areas across the state and occasionally in western parts of Alaska.

 Where to Find Bats in Alaska?

 If you want to see bats in Alaska, here are some of the best places to see them.